 By call seven, curiosity had overcome the officers and they stepped outside and looked up at the cloudless sky.
-To the south-east, much to the officer's amazement, was a faint streak of smoke on the horizon heading straight into the desert.
+To the south-east, much to the officer's amazement, was a faint streak of coloured smoke on the horizon heading straight into the desert.
 UFO sightings from drunk town members had always been a source of entertainment to local officers, but tonight was different.
 In the sky above them was proof and they needed to investigate.

 The officers drove east on the 178 for about fifteen minutes.
 The cold desert night was lit with a blanket of stars emanating from the Milky Way’s dusty spiral and the bright crescent moon in the distance.
 The only other source of light for miles around was the headlights from the officer's Ford Interceptor as it streaked through the night, following the direction of the smoke above, like an arrow into the desert.